fbpx

 Free Consultation

 My son, who is 10, has a problem with spelling.
-He reads adequately, however, he spells words as they sound to him.
-I am concerned that he is going to encounter a lot of problems when he hits high school.
-Sometimes I wonder if spelling even matters?
+He reads adequately, but he spells words as they sound to him.
+I am concerned that he will encounter a lot of problems when he hits high school.
+Sometimes, I wonder if spelling even matters.
 What do you suggest?

 Bronwyn